 - Occasionally, however, GDP figures may change in a more fundamental way when internationally agreed guidelines to measure the value of GDP are changed.
 The latest such change relates to the System of National Accounts 2008 (2008 SNA) which has now largely replaced its predecessor, the System of National Accounts 1993 (1993 SNA).
 An earlier version of the System of National Accounts was set up in 1968.

-- The twenty-one OECD countries that are member states of the EU have to adhere to the European System of Integrated Economic Accounts (ESA) for computing their GDP figures.
+- The twenty-two OECD countries that are member states of the EU have to adhere to the European System of Integrated Economic Accounts (ESA) for computing their GDP figures.
 The ESA is primarily an elaboration of SNA, though differing from it in several minor aspects which are not pertinent to this Report.
 Following the 2008 revision to the System of National Accounts, the 1995 ESA was replaced by the 2010 ESA.

 - The tax revenue figures reported in Revenue Statistics have hardly been affected by the changes to the definitions and standards in the SNA/ESA but in some countries there have been some adjustments as the opportunity has been taken to improve data sources and methodologies for compiling the national accounts figures (including tax revenues).
 However these changes have been generally relatively smaller than the changes to the GDP figures and tax ratios have generally fallen for those countries that have implemented the revised statistical framework.
-These issues are discussed in more detail in the special feature S.1. to this report.

 - One particular problem raised by the 2008 SNA/2010 ESA revisions is that countries have varied in the period for which they have revised their GDP figures.
 To limit this distortionary impact, the OECD Statistics Directorate/Centre for Tax Policy and Administration have estimated revised GDP estimates for 1965 and later years in those cases where OECD countries have not reported revised GDP figures.

 Back to the Revenue Statistics homepage